tarnishedname/DoubletSubtraction_ShenGroupCornell/README.md

 # DoubletSubtraction_ShenGroupCornell
 Doublet Subtraction.
 ShenGroup @ Cornell

 The Igor procedure file "THE DOUBLET CODE.ipf" contains all the doublet subtraction code.
+It has been annotated for user-friendliness

 For an example of how to use it, download the Igor experiment file "EXAMPLE EXPERIMENT.pxp", open the Igor experiment and look under Procedures.
 Instructions follow on the procedure window.
 They are also repeated here